We all understand intuitively that we learn by “doing”

-Faced with these considerations, Boeing have become one of the biggest proponents of Virtual and Augmented Reality in training their staff.
+Faced with these considerations, Boeing have become one of the biggest proponents of using Virtual Reality (VR) and Augmented Reality (AR) in training their staff.
 In preparation for building the landing gear for the new 737 MAX 10 aircraft, Boeing implemented an intensive VR training program.
 In fact, the training started long before the parts were available.
 Using models created from CAD drawings, the team were able to experiment with production layouts, examine pinch points and assess the best way to build the critical assembly.
 Feedback was provided on potential problems and on specialist tools that would need to be built, many months before production began.

-Because the training itself happens in a virtual environment, there is no need to fly staff to a central point.
+Because the extended reality training itself happens in a virtual environment, there is no need to fly staff to a central point.
 The application can be deployed remotely, and staff are empowered to train when it suits them, with testing and reporting being forwarded to management for compliance reasons.

 When Irish electrical contracting company MDE were given a contract to fit hundreds of thousands of electrical smart meters into homes in Ireland, they had a challenge at hand.
 With Covid19 restrictions in full force it would be almost impossible to train over 200 engineers to remove the old meters and fit the new smart meters.
 They turned to local XR Training specialists Sentireal, who developed an application that could be used on both a VR headset and also be compatible with the company’s standard issue Android phone.
 By deploying directly to the engineer’s Android devices, the engineers could log on, follow the sequence of events then actually practice the work.
 This form of training also ensures the correct tool is used.